jclark/rpi-cm4-ptp-guide/fedora.md

 Now, run it.
 The command looks something like this:

 ```
-sudo arm-image-installer --target=rpi4 --image=Fedora-Server-39-1.5.aarch64.raw.xz  --media=/dev/sdX --addkey=/home/jjc/.ssh/id_ecdsa.pub --args nomodeset --resizefs
+sudo arm-image-installer --target=rpi4 --image=Fedora-Server-41-1.4.aarch64.raw.xz  --media=/dev/sdX --addkey=/home/jjc/.ssh/id_ecdsa.pub --resizefs
 ```
 You will need to adjust the command:
 * you will always need `--target=rpi4` for the CM4
 * the `--image` option specifies the image to write; it expects a compressed `.xz` image
 * the `--media` option specifies the device name where you made the CM4 storage available in the previous stage
 * the `--addkey` option is only necessary if you want to be able to do initial setup using SSH rather than using a monitor and keyboard connected to the CM4; the argument for the `--addkey` option needs to point to your public SSH key (I generated mine with `ssh-keygen -t ecdsa -b 521`)
-* the `--args nomodeset` works around a problem with their being no HDMI display output
 * the `--resizefs` argument resizes the image to match the actual size of the disk

-It takes about 25 minutes for arm-image-installer to write the image.
+It takes about 25 minutes for arm-image-installer to write the Fedora Server image to internal eMMC.
+Writing to an SD card is much quicker.

 ### Windows desktop